Sunlight, air rare commodities for these SRA project residents

-Inhabitants of Siddhartha Cooperative Building in Bhavani Peth claim they haven’t seen much natural light in the past six years, and have been paying hefty power and medical bills, as the cramped construction by developer approved by Slum Rehabilitation Authority has resulted in lack of adequate ventilation in many flats
+Inhabitants of Siddhartha Cooperative Building in Bhavani Peth claim they haven’t seen much natural light in the past six years, and have been paying hefty power and medical bills

 For many denizens of Siddhartha Cooperative Building in Bhavani Peth, there isn’t much difference between night and day, unless they step out of their dwellings.